The HyperTexts

 with the goal of making readers wince or giggle.
 Nonsense is preferred, of the

 wiser variety.
-Poems about cowardice, not being especially honorable, and/or
+Extra gold stars are awarded for poems about cowardice, not being especially honorable,

 and fellow poet Richard Thomas Moore.
 Here are some examples: